MENTAL HEALTH TRAINING IN NORTHERN CALIFORNIA

-As a result of innovations initiated by Lloyd Linford, Ph.D., departments throughout the region send specialists to meet regularly to stay up to date with the most current research and to develop Evidenced-Based Treatments (“Best Practice”) guidelines.
+As a result of innovations initiated by Lloyd Linford, PhD, departments throughout the region sent specialists to meet regularly, over a period of years, to stay up to date with the most current research and to develop Evidenced-Based Practices (“Best Practice”) guidelines.
 These guidelines are based on the latest research for major psychological disorders, such as depressive disorders, anxiety disorders, and eating disorders.
-All KP departments follow these guidelines, which serve as bases for the curricula of all of our mental health training programs.
-As a result, interns and residents are taught clinical skills based on sound psychological principles and evidence-based treatments.
+All KPNC departments follow these guidelines, which serve as bases for the curricula of all the mental health training programs.
+As a result, interns and residents are taught clinical skills based on sound psychological principles and evidence-based practices.

-Since 2000, under the leadership of John Arden, Ph.D., the psychology postdoctoral programs evolved from a loose-knit collection of training directors, supervisors, and trainees into a group of cohesive and well-structured programs.
-These programs follow national standards such as those set out by APPIC and APA.
+From 2000-2016, under the leadership of John Arden, PhD, the psychology postdoctoral programs evolved from a loose-knit collection of training directors, supervisors, and trainees into a group of cohesive and well-structured programs.
+These programs now follow national standards such as those set out by APPIC and APA.
 They are organized into seven consortia, with each consortium consisting of residencies located at two to three medical centers in close proximity to each other.
-All of the consortial programs are APPIC members.
-In 2009, the North Bay Consortium Psychology Postdoctoral Residency Program was granted accreditation by the American Psychological Association, as were the Central Bay Consortium, in 2010, and the South Bay Consortium, in 2011.
-In addition, the South East Bay Consortium received accreditation in 2012.
-The remaining consortial programs are in various stages of preparing to apply to APA for accreditation.
+All of the consortial programs are APPIC members and six of the seven are accredited by the American Psychological Association (APA).
+In 2009, the North Bay Consortium Psychology Postdoctoral Residency Program was granted accreditation and it was followed by the Central Bay Consortium, in 2010.
+In 2011, the South Bay Consortium was granted accreditation; in 2012, the South East Bay Consortium received accreditation; and in 2013, the West Bay Consortium was accredited.
+In 2014, the East Bay Consortium was granted accreditation by APA.
+The remaining postdoctoral consortial program, the Central Valley Consortium, is currently preparing to apply to APA for accreditation.

-KP also offers a variety of internships in Marriage and Family Therapy, Social Work and Pre-doctoral Psychology.
-In recent years we have increased the number of internship positions, especially in our post-Master’s Social Work and MFTI training programs.
+KPNC also offers a variety of internships in Marriage and Family Therapy, Social Work and Clinical Psychology.
+In recent years, KPNC has increased the number of internship positions, particularly in the post-Master’s Social Work and MFTI training programs.
 These programs follow CAMFT’s and NASW’s guidelines and ethical principles.
-Both of our pre-doctoral psychology internships are APPIC-members.
-Additionally in 2011, our Fresno pre-doctoral program became APA-accredited and our Walnut Creek program is in the process of applying for accreditation.
+In addition, both of KPNC's psychology internship programs are APPIC-members and, in 2011, the Fresno program became APA-accredited.
+The Walnut Creek program is currently in the process of applying for accreditation.
 For more information on any of these programs, please visit the programs’ individual web pages on this web site.